Online Poker Aces Online Poker Online Poker Guide

 big blind special

-When the big blind wins a big pot with weak hole cards in a hand that was unraised pre flop, as he could have any two cards, including garbage.
+When the big blind wins a big pot with weak hole cards in a hand that was unraised pre flop, as he could have any two cards, including so-called garbage hands.

 blank (card)